-A fish that almost went extinct in the Great Lakes is on its way to a full recovery now in Lake Huron.
+A fish that was nearly wiped out of the Great Lakes is on its way to a full recovery now in Lake Huron.
 Lake trout are suddenly doing what biologists have been trying to get them to do for more than 40 years: make babies.
 The change might mean a more stable and resilient ecosystem in the future.

 Jim Johnson didn't think he'd see the day when lake trout recovered in Lake Huron.
 Johnson runs Michigan’s Fisheries Research Station in Alpena.
 He’s been working on the lake for 25 years and for most of that time it looked hopeless.

 "I felt we were so completely stymied by one thing after another after another," he recalls.
 "The litany of challenges working against the reestablishment of a self-sustaining lake trout population seemed insurmountable."